 Some of my fondest memories from childhood involve video games.
 Not just playing them.
-I can remember taking turns with my sister to type in programs published in Computer and Video Games magazine into our Vic-20.
+I can remember taking turns with my sister to type in programs published in Computer and Video Games magazine into our Commodore Vic-20.

 Now looking back it seems inevitable that I would find a career in games development.

 However, it took a few twists and turns before I arrived in games: working in theatre, illustration and multimedia before I got my first job as an animator for Fube Industries.

 Since then I have hugely enjoyed the process of creating art for video games.
 All through my career a fascination with swiftly-evolving technology has helped me to be a conduit between the art and code teams on several projects.

 Over the years I have also embraced the challenge of helping to build art teams and lead them through some tough, but rewarding production cycles resulting in many published titles.

 I have also had the opportunity to pass on my development experience through teaching, escaping briefly from the games industry for two periods.